datasciencewithconnie/Data_Science_Interview_Preparation/Sql questions in Python.md

 ## 1.Activity Rank
-* Output the user, total emails, and their activity rank(based on their total number of email they sent).
+* Output the user, total emails, and their activity rank(based on their total number of email they sent.

 * **SQL Answer**
 ```